 They are useful in cases when we are unsure of the number of arguments for a particular function.

-However they slightly differ from each other.
+Both of them make a function flexible in terms of arguments, but they slightly differ from each other.
 Let see examples of both.

 *args in Python

 *args in Python is a Non-Keyword Argument that can accept and store a variable number of positional arguments as a tuple.